tomasz-solis/transit-its-analysis/README.md

 - Segmented regression modeling for ITS
 - Pre-trend validation and parallel trends testing
 - Autocorrelation detection and correction
-- Seasonality adjustment
 - Counterfactual projection
+- Placebo tests and falsification
-- Sensitivity analysis and placebo tests
+- Sensitivity analysis and specification robustness

 **Methodological judgment:**
 - Recognizing when ITS assumptions are violated
 - Choosing appropriate model specifications given violations
 - Distinguishing causal effects from confounding
+- Systematically interrogating findings
 - Communicating results with honest uncertainty

-**Portfolio development:**
-- Clean, reproducible analysis workflow
-- Professional documentation
-- Transparent assumption testing
-- Honest limitation acknowledgment
+---

+## Next Steps

+**Apply to realistic dataset**
+- Smaller, ambiguous treatment effects (~50, ~30, ~15 riders)
+- More noise and confounders
+- Practice communicating uncertain results
+- "This is what real analytics looks like"

 ---